microsoft/reverse-proxy/docs/docfx/articles/transforms.md

 ```

 This sets or appends the value for the named header.
 Set replaces any existing header.
 Append adds an additional header with the given value.
+Note: setting "" as a header value is not recommended and can cause an undefined behavior.

 ### RequestHeaderRemove